Kickball/ooniprobe/FAQ.md

 # Frequently Asked Questions #

 This page contains answers to some frequently asked questions.
+You can also find the FAQ for OONI Probe itself on [their website](https://ooni.org/support/faq).

 ## Why are there not images for all releases of the OONI Probe software? ##